cossio/cossio.github.io/_drafts/similarity-factor.md

 # References

 1. Mora, Thierry, Aleksandra M. Walczak, William Bialek, and Curtis G. Callan.
 “Maximum Entropy Models for Antibody Diversity.”
 Proceedings of the National Academy of Sciences 107, no. 12 (March 23, 2010): 5405–10. https://doi.org/10.1073/pnas.1001705107.
 (Supporting Information)

+I have not found any other reference where this similarity measure is used.